Use bold and italics in moderation

 Never use underlines

-There are several pre-formatted text styles that you can use when formatting your text.
-The pre-formatted style list is available in the top row of the formatting toolbar.
-It is the only drop-down list in the toolbar.
+There are several pre-formatted heading styles that you can use when formatting your text.
+The heading style list is available in the top row of the formatting toolbar.
+It is the left drop-down list that usually says Paragraph.

 While we don't recommend using tables unless the data needs to be presented in a table to make sense, you can use tables in the CMS.
 Table formatting is not universal from browser to browser, and so, when using tables, you can't guarantee that the table formatting you're seeing is how everyone will see the page.